top of page

 Atomos Universal Power Kit

 Includes two NP-F batteries, a fast charger, a D-Tap cable, and a protective case.
-This kit provides dependable power for the Ninja V during long hide sessions and extended filming without frequent battery changes.
+This kit provides dependable power during extended hide sessions, reducing interruptions caused by battery changes.

 USB-C Power Delivery Cable (PD 3.1, 240 W, USB-C to USB-C)

 Used to power my Nikon Z8 directly from a USB-C PD power bank.
-This supports continuous operation and allows in-camera battery charging during long wildlife sessions, timelapse work, and extended video recording.
+This supports continuous operation and allows in-camera charging during extended wildlife sessions and timelapse work.

 Media and Data